Corporate responsibility and social impact for law firms - Do your clients care?

 It is vitally important to note that these three phases of social impact need not be mutually exclusive, and in fact, rarely are.
 Most firms have initiatives underway in all three stages.
 In other words, just because a firm may launch a transformational program firm-wide doesn’t mean all initiatives already underway at the transactional or transitional phases must cease.
 Rather, initiatives in those phases may continue to advance along the spectrum to maturity.

-In next edition’s article, I’ll discuss the growing practice of CSR “audits” or “ratings” and how clients use that process to assess and evaluate their outside law firms’ commitment to transformational social impact programs.
+Coming up In next edition’s article, I’ll discuss the growing practice of CSR “audits” or “ratings” and how clients use that process to assess and evaluate their outside law firms’ commitment to transformational social impact programs.

 For more information, read last month’s article about the United Nations Global Compact, the United Nations Sustainable Development Goals, and the movement of companies all over the world engaging.